att-innovate/charmander/docs/TRICKSTIPS.md

 **Build Issues**

-There are those random times when you see `tar: Unexpected EOF in archive` errors while building an image.
+There are those random times when you see `tar: Unexpected EOF in archive` errors or some other funny error while building an image.
 No problem, just run the build script again.

 **Reset Scheduler**